 Finish the day by enjoying a traditional meal in a local restaurant in La Costa Brava

 What You'll See & Do

-DAY TOUR FROM BARCELONA: Hiking and Snorkeling in La Costa Brava
+DAY TRIPS FROM BARCELONA: Hiking, Cliff Diving and Snorkeling in La Costa Brava

-Heading north to Costa Brava(opens in a new tab) by private air-conditioned bus, we visit the small town of S’Agarό which is surrounded by protected beautiful pine-forested sea cliffs.
+Heading north to Costa Brava by private air-conditioned van, we will arrive in the heart of La Costa Brava, surrounded by protected beautiful pine-forested sea cliffs.

 - We don’t provide fins for snorkeling.
-Fins can cause (and have caused) damage to the environment if you are not an experienced snorkeler.
-However, feel free to bring your own along if you have them.
-You’ll have to carry them during the hike though.
+However, feel free to bring your own along if you have them although you will have to carry them over the duration of the day.

-- Sometimes we need to cancel the tour due to bad weather and unsafe sea conditions.
-All our guides are qualified professionals that will always put your health and safety first so please accept that when we cancel a tour, it is for your safety and enjoyment.
-This tour is connected to the kayaking tour.
-If that gets cancelled then so will this tour.
+- On occasions we are forced to cancel the tour due to bad weather and/or unsafe sea/mountain conditions.
+All our guides are qualified professionals that will always put your health and safety first so please understand that when cancellations are made.
 See our cancellation policy in the FAQs for more information.